NatashaBertaina/webTraining/paper/paper.md

 ---
-title: 'Advances in training for data sonorization: The sonoTrainings web platform'
+title: 'Advances in training for data sonification: The sonoTrainings web platform'
 tags:
   -
 authors: